m-thalmann/Cookbook/README.md

 - If the `password.secret` is changed, the passwords in the database are no longer valid and all users need to reset their password

 `hcaptcha`: hCaptcha is used to prevent bots from signing-up.
 Create a free account here: https://www.hcaptcha.com/signup-interstitial

+##### API configuration secret

+The file `api/config/config_secret` contains a secret to encrypt sensitive configuration-values that are saved in the database.
+The file needs to be created.

 #### Client configuration